michaelKle/libssd1306/README.md

 libssd1306
 ==========

-A pure C implementation to interface the Adafruit OLEDs based on SSD1306.
+A pure C implementation to interface the Adafruit OLEDs based on SSD1306 using the Rapsberry PI.

 The library is heavily
  * 	Based upon Python SSD1306 code from: